egor7/blog-1/csv/csv.md

 ![displaying CSV content by .csv.read](pic/csvread.png)

 Scripts `csvguess.q` allows saving a meta-information about the columns.
 Developers can review and adjust the type column and use the meta-data in production to load CSV with proper type.
 The two scripts have different users.
 Data scientists prefer `csvutil.q` for their ad hoc analyses.
-When IT is setting up a kdb+ CSV feed then they use assisted meta-data export and import feature `csvguess.q`.
+When IT is setting up a kdb+ CSV feed then they use assisted meta-data export and import feature of `csvguess.q`.
 The type hints provides a less error prone solution than manually entering types for all columns.

 ### Type conversion